 - Thank you - Ah Kun (Remember it: sounds like ‘All Good’)

 - Sorry - Sohm tou (Remember it: sounds like ‘Soz dude’)

 - The national language is Khmer but most people speak English or French

-- The national currency is the Cambodian Riel, however tourist trade in US dollars
+- The national currency is the Cambodian Riel, however you can use US dollars!

 - Tipping is not customary in Cambodia but greatly appreciated.